Rashmika Mandanna Feels That A-list Heroes Might Not Work With Her Again Due To Link-up Rumours?

 A Busy Time For Rashmika

 Rashmika will next be seen in the eagerly-awaited Sarileru Neekevvaru, slated to hit screens this Sankranti.
 The film, directed by Anil Ravipudi, marks her first collaboration with Mahesh Babu, which is its biggest highlight.
-She will also has the Kannada movie Pogaru and the Allu Arjun-Sukumar film in her kitty.
+She also has the Kannada movie Pogaru and the Allu Arjun-Sukumar film in her kitty.

 The Rowdy Too Is Busy